changesets/changesets/docs/global-changesets.md

 changeset add --global
 ```

-This will ask your for the name of this release, as well as a summary.
+This will ask you for the name of this release, as well as a summary.
 We strongly recommend you open the changeset and modify it.

 > When naming releases, having a pattern that you follow can help consumers trying to upgrade to it, such as picking a theme and then moving through the alphabet with one item for each theme.
 For changesets, we are working through each pokemon in order.